franaudo/coding_induction/Basics/1_Git.md

 2. `git fetch upstream` -> Fetch the branches and their respective commits from the upstream repository
 3. `git pull upstream <branch>` -> merge the latest changes from the main repo

 However, at some point you might want to merge your code into the main repository.
-This is done creating a so called `pull request`.
-I have always found this name confusing and I usually think of it as a `merge request`: you are asking the main developer to review your code and merge it into the main repository.
+This is done creating a so called `pull request` .
+I have always found this name confusing and I usually think of it as a `merge request` : you are asking the main developer to review your code and merge it into the main repository.

-You can create `pull requests` directly from GitHub: <https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/allowing-changes-to-a-pull-request-branch-created-from-a-fork>
+You can create `pull requests` directly from GitHub:

+This video explains the concept: <https://www.gitkraken.com/learn/git/tutorials/what-is-a-pull-request-in-git>

+The basic steps are:

+1. fork the repository (directly from github)
+2. clone your own fork on your machine (`git clone <link-to-the-repository>`)
+3. make all the changes you want to make: remeber, this is now your own repository and you can do anything with it.
+4. tell git to keep track of your changes (`git add .`)
+5. commit your changes (`git commit -am "some_clever-message"`).
+You can create as many commits as you want.
+6. push your changes to your fork (`git push`)
+7. go back on github and click on create a pull request (there should be a green button that you can click)
+8. follow the instructions and add some comments if you want
+9. well...that's it ;)

 ## Git tools